BartMassey/tcp-echo/README.md

             echoclient <server-ip-address> <message-to-echo>

-The server IP address must be given to the client numerically, and is usually 127.0.0.1.
+The server IP address may be given to the client numerically or via DNS name, and is usually localhost.
 The server port is hardcoded to 2041.

 This work is available under the MIT License.
 Please see the file COPYING in this distribution for license terms.